Sour Cream Coffee Cake

 Frequently Asked Questions

-- Why is it called coffee cake?
-It is called coffee cake because it is meant to be serve with coffee oftentimes in the morning.
+It is called coffee cake because it is meant to be served with coffee oftentimes in the morning.
 If you add fruit, then it is called a buckle.

 - 3 tablespoons (42 g) unsalted butter, cold and cut into 1/4-inch cubes

 - 1 cup plus 2 tablespoons (140 g) all purpose flour

 - 6 tablespoons (85 g) unsalted butter, room temperature

 - 2 large eggs, room temperature

 - 2 teaspoons pure vanilla extract

 - ¾ cup (180 g) sour cream, room temperature

 - ½ cup (60 g) confectioners' sugar, sifted

 - ½ teaspoon vanilla extract